-- Attend LUCA promotional and technical workshops
+- Attend a LUCA technical workshop in fall 2017

 The purpose of address canvassing is (1) to develop a complete and accurate address list and spatial database for enumeration and tabulation, and (2) to determine the type and address characteristics for each living quarter.

 For the 2010 Census, address canvassing field staff ("listers") traversed almost every block in the nation to compare what they observed on the ground to the Census Bureau's address list.
 Listers verified or corrected current addresses, added new addresses, and deleted addresses that no longer existed.
 Listers also collected GPS coordinates for each structure and added new streets to the list.

 For the 2020 Census, the bureau plans to use new in-office canvassing methods and reduce in-field canvassing.
 In-office address canvassing uses empirical geographic evidence, such as imagery and comparisons of the Census Bureau's address list to partner-provided address lists, to assess and update the current address list.